Article Content

 Open vs. Closed Emitter Red Dots

 Today I want to dive into a conversation that is happening a little more often these days in regards to pistol optics.
 Should I go with an Open or Closed Emitter for my handgun?
 I want to talk about what the differences are and why you might be interested in one option more than another.
+Read our red dot comparison below.

 What is an open emitter?